YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

     *COMMAND*.
 If *COMMAND* is run in a container, the path of the *MODULE* will be adjusted appropriately.

+`--import-vulkan-layers`, `--no-import-vulkan-layers`
+:   If `--no-import-vulkan-layers` is specified, the Vulkan layers will
+    not be imported from the host system.
+Please note that some layers might still be reachable from inside the container.
+E.g. layers located in `~/.local/share/vulkan` if used in combination with `--share-home`.
+    The default is `--import-vulkan-layers`.

 `--keep-game-overlay`, `--remove-game-overlay`
 :   If `--remove-game-overlay` is specified, remove the Steam Overlay
     from the `LD_PRELOAD`.
 The default is `--keep-game-overlay`.